-- • Mesh screen “spin-down” filter strainers: 100 to 500 micron range, remove sand and larger sediment
+- Mesh screen “spin-down” filter strainers: 100 to the 500-micron range, remove sand and larger sediment

-- • Micron cartridge filters: 0.5 to 100 micron range, remove fine sediment and grit
+- Micron cartridge filters: 0.5 to the 100-micron range, remove fine sediment

 Spin Down Filter Strainers

-Spin down filters use screens of varying sizes to remove large sediment and grit from water.
+Spin-down filters use screens of varying sizes to remove large sediment and grit from the water.
 A typical practical size for home water wells is either 60 (250 microns) or 100 (150 microns) mesh.

 Mesh Size to Micron Chart